-The term ‘Purana’ (lit. old, ancient) occurs in the Atharvaveda and the Brahmanas in the sense of cosmogonic inquiries.
+The term ‘Purana’ (lit. old, ancient) occurs in the Atharvaveda and the Brahamanas in the sense of cosmogonic inquiries.
 It was designated as ancient legendary lore in the Mahābhärata.

 Among various sources used in the reconstruction of Early Indian History, Puranas enjoy place of great significance.